burningwave/core/README.md

 <br/>

-## Scanning class paths with the ClassHunter
+## Scanning class paths with ClassHunter
 The compononents of the class paths scanning engine are: **ByteCodeHunter**, **ClassHunter** and the **ClassPathHunter**.
 Now we are going to use the ClassHunter to search for all classes that have package name that matches a regex.
 So in this example we're looking for all classes whose package name contains "springframework" string
 ```java
 import java.util.Collection;